Cazorla, Andalusia

 Cazorla is a municipality of Spain located in the province of Jaén, Andalusia.
-According to the 2006 census (INE), it had a population of 8,173 inhabitants.
+According to the 2024 INE figures, it had a population of 7,071 inhabitants.

 Description

 Cazorla lies at an elevation of 836 metres on the western slope of the Sierra de Cazorla.
 It is the entry point and base for visits to the Natural Park of Sierras de Cazorla, Segura y Las Villas Natural Park, a vast protected area of magnificent river gorges and forests.
 Spain's second longest river, the Guadalquivir, has its source in the mountains to the south of the settlement.